drwatson1/Otel-sandbox/README.md

 }
 ```

-As you can see, you a counter allow you add or remove any value and attach tags to the counters.
+As you can see, the counter allow you add or remove any value and attach tags to the counters.
 Tag is a simple key-value pair.
 We use only one tag with the name of the worker:

 ```csharp
 TagList = new TagList